 Upcoming Library Events

-Play Group on Wed.
-Feb.
-11 at 10:00am.
+Play Group on Wednesdays at 10:00am.
 Preschool children are invited to join us for stories, activities, crafts and a snack.
 If school is cancelled, there is no Play Group.
-If there is interest, Play Groups will continue each Wednesday at 10:00am through March.
+If there is interest, Play Groups will continue each Wednesday at 10:00am.

-Book Group: Join us for a discussion of East to the Dawn by Susan Butler on Wed.
-Mar.
-11 at 2:00pm.
+Book Group: Join us for a discussion of Pelican Brief by John Grisham on Wed.
+June 10 at 2:00pm.
+There was also a movie made from this book.
+The movie will be shown at the library at 11:30am, immediately before the book discussion.
 Stop by the library for a copy of the book, if you would like to join us.

 Can You Help Us?
 There are many ways to support the library.
 Consider these opportunities and give us a call: Deliver books to the homebound.
 Donate gently used children’s books.
 Help with the Shared Stories & Community Book project.
 Help with the Community Garden.
 Organize and add books to our two Little Free Libraries.
 Bake cookies or help serve at a fundraising dinner.